Clinical Conditions

 Diabetes: Getting Active to Prevent Type 2 – The Role of Exercise Physiology and Physiotherapy

-Type 2 diabetes is a condition that is rapidly increasing in prevalence with an average of 165 new diagnoses every day in Australia.
+Type 2 diabetes is a condition that is rapidly increasing in prevalence with an average of 165 new diagnoses every day in New Zealand.
 However, the good news is that lifestyle interventions, such as regular physical activity, can play a significant role in both preventing and managing this condition.
 In this blog, we will delve into the importance of exercise and how the expertise of exercise physiologists and physiotherapists can be instrumental in the prevention, management, and treatment of type 2 diabetes.

 -